Concrete is a heavy material and so are the vehicles, machinery and structures that concrete slabs and footings are expected to support.

 In addition to lifting and realigning settled and/or shifted concrete, polymer injection can be done prior to construction to improve soil stability and strength.
 Injections as deep as 20ft.-30ft. are possible.

 Ready to see why PolyLevel® is the superior choice when it comes to repairing sinking concrete in Arizona?
 Get started by calling Arizona Foundation Solutions at 1-602-598-5603 or contact us online to meet with one of our specialists today!
-We provide written estimates for concrete repair in Phoenix, Mesa, Glendale and throughout the surrounding area.
+We provide written estimates for concrete repair in Phoenix, Tucson, Glendale and throughout the surrounding area.